sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 ### Snowflake (Experiment)

-The underlying connector library used by Sequelize for Snowflake is the [snowflake-sdk](https://www.npmjs.com/package/snowflake-sdk) npm package.
+The underlying connector library used by Sequelize for Snowflake is the [snowflake-sdk](https://www.npmjs.com/package/snowflake-sdk) package.

 In order to connect with an account, use the following format: